 Our last walking day starts along the wide promenade to reach the far end and taking the path alongside the cliff railway onto the cliff top.
 After admiring the view over Aberystwyth we continue on a good path to Clarach Bay, a caravan holiday destination with a lovely beach.
 Continuing our rollercoaster ride on the cliff top with even better views of Snowdonia and the Llyn Peninsula we pass Wallog Mansion, the closest positioned country house to the coast, in the whole county.
 Eventually reaching Borth, another holiday village, where legend has it that Cantref Gwaelod, a submerged kingdom was here, whose drowned church's bells can still be heard on still evenings in Aberdyfi.
 There is however the remains of a submerged forest offshore which can be seen at very low tides.
 From Borth, the last section is flat and we make our way along the channelled River Leri to our destination, the visitor center at Ynys Las on the Dyfi estuary.
 10 miles (16km) with 1500ft (450m) of ascent.

 The itinerary may be subject to change at the discretion of the leader with regard to the weather and other external factors

-The transfer from here to your first hotel is included in the price of your holiday.
-Your leader will meet you at Carmarthen Railway station (outside the main entrance) at 16:50pm (to be confirmed) for the one hour transfer to the Cliff Hotel & Spa.
-At the end of the holiday we will return you to Carmarthen railway station for 10:30am (to be confirmed).
+Your leader will meet you at Carmarthen Railway station (outside the main entrance) at 16:50 for the 1 hour transfer to the Cliff Hotel & Spa.
+At the end of the holiday we will return you to Carmarthen railway station for 10:30.